-This family home is situated in an area that gets heavy sun exposure and is subject to the west coast elements.
+This home is situated near the ocean, it gets heavy sun exposure and is subject to the west coast elements.
 Several areas of the siding had faded and were ready to be painted.
-The owners wanted to have the fresh new look from when they first had the hardi-plank siding and trim installed.
-We re-painted in the same colours, the body is a dark midnight blue with a slight grey undertone.
-All of the trim work and the arbours are a soft cream colour and the lattice fence in behind the large arbour is a mid-grey tone that offers a bit of contrast.
-It looks so sharp now that it’s all completed.
+The owners wanted to have the fresh new look from when they first installed the trim and the hardi-plank siding.
+We re-painted in the same colours.
+The body is a dark midnight blue and the trim work and the arbours are a soft cream colour.
+The lattice fence in behind the large arbour is a mid-grey colour that offers a bit of a contrast.
+The house looks really sharp now that it’s all completed.

 Re-painting Of Hardie Board Siding, Trim Work And Cedar Porch Ceilings

-The cedar plank porch ceilings on the front and the back of the house were left as raw wood.
-We clear coated and now they have a finish that enhances the beauty of the wood.
-The decorative wooden beam work in the front gables of the house had become faded, we freshened it up with a coat of the same colour of semi-transparent stain.
+The cedar porch ceilings on the front and the back of the house were originally left as raw wood.
+We clear coated them to enhance and bring out the beauty of the wood.
+The decorative wooden beam work in the front gables of the house had become faded.
+We freshened it up with a coat of the same colour of semi-transparent stain.
 The new paint has the house looking great and how it should have looked in the first place.